-- To make the size of cells enough, so that the data written within the cell should be in a proper reading manner.
+- To make the size of cells enough so that the data written within the cell should be properly read.

 - For number formatting, there are a lot of styles available.
-For this, Go to number section and click on combo box like below screenshot:
+For this, Go to the number section and click on the combo box like the below screenshot:

-- Depend on the data, whether it should be in decimal, percentage, number, date formatting can be done.
+- Depending on the data, whether it should be in decimal, percentage, number, date, or formatting can be done.

-In the below image, we have shown different font style:
+In the below image, we have shown different font styles:

-“B” is to make the font bold, “I” is for italic, “U” is for make underline, etc.
+“B” is to make the font bold, “I” is for italics, “U” is to make underline, etc.

 How to Format Data in Excel?

-Let’s take below data and will understand the data formatting in excel one by one.
+Let’s take the below data and will understand the data formatting in Excel one by one.

 Formatting in Excel – Example #1

-We have the above-unorganized data which is looking very simple.
-Now we will do data formatting in excel and will make this data in a presentable format.
+We have the above-unorganized data, which looks very simple.
+Now we will do data formatting in Excel and will make this data in a presentable format.

-- First, select the header field and make it as bold.
+- First, select the header field and make it bold.

 - Select the whole data and choose the “All Border option” under the border.